an overly industrial power controller

 Controlling a Stereo with a 250-volt 100-amp Double-Pole Knife Switch

-An outlet strip can distribute power to multiple stereo components, and you you can turn them on and off with their small push buttons.
+An outlet strip can distribute power to multiple stereo components, and you can turn the components on and off with their small push buttons.

 But what's the point of appropriately-sized power controls?